 - The timetable for the project or mission

 - How the proposed project relates to The Olive Tree Foundation, Inc.’s mission and fulfills eligibility guidelines

 - Whether the project requires partnerships with other organizations and their importance to its success

-- Total estimated project budget including the amount requested from the Foundation and any other anticipated sources of support
+- The total estimated project budget, including the amount requested from The Olive Tree Foundation, Inc. and any other anticipated sources of support

-- Plan for sustaining the project after grant funding expires
+- Your plan for sustaining the project after grant funding expires

-- A short video or videos about your organization provides Olive Tree Foundation grant committee members greater understanding of your organization’s purpose and needs.
+- A short video (.mp4), which can provide The Olive Tree Foundation, Inc. Board of Directors and Grant Committee greater understanding of your organization’s mission and needs.